Snooker 19

-Snooker 19 is a 2019 sports video game developed by Lab42 and published by Ripstone Games, based on the cue sport snooker.
-The game was released on 17 April 2019 for Microsoft Windows, PlayStation 4 and Xbox One, with the Nintendo Switch version coming out on 23 August 2019.
-All 128 players from the World Snooker Tour appear in the game, as do venues from all 26 tournaments, including Alexandra Palace and the Crucible Theatre.
+Snooker 19 is a 2019 sports video game developed by Lab42 and published by Ripstone Games.
+The game is a simulation of the game of snooker.
+The game was released on 17 April 2019 for Microsoft Windows, PlayStation 4 and Xbox One, with a Nintendo Switch release on 23 August 2019.
+All 128 professional players from the World Snooker Tour during the 2018-19 snooker season appear in the game, as do venues from all 26 tournaments, including Alexandra Palace and the Crucible Theatre.

 Gameplay

-Snooker 19 includes all officially licensed tournaments from the 2018–19 snooker season.
+Snooker 19 includes all officially licensed tournaments from the 2018–19 snooker season and the Q School qualification events for the main tour.
 It features single-player, multiplayer and online multiplayer modes.

-The game featured full likenesses for all tour players, and the Q School qualification events for the main tour.
-Matches include in-game commentary by Neal Foulds, and David Hendon, as well as refereeing by Brendan Moore.
-Multiplayer matches mirror real-life tournaments, with in-game tournaments co-existing with events, though all events are played under a "single table" set up.
+The game featured full likenesses for all 128 professional players on the World Snooker Tour, in-game commentary by Neal Foulds, and David Hendon, and refereeing by Brendan Moore.
+Multiplayer matches mirror real-life tournaments, with in-game tournaments co-existing with events.